 - A pull request may reduce our status (“How could you not spot this bug?”)

-- Releasing code to production may cause humiliation (“How could you crash our app?”)
+- Releasing code to production may subject us to anger (“How could you crash our app?”)

 - Publishing a blog post may lead to rejection (nobody reads it)

 These are all primal fears stemming from our social nature.
 They used to save our lives (being excluded from the tribe meant certain death), but now they just get in the way.

 I wanted to see what would happen if I stopped drinking both coffee and tea.
 I laughed out loud when I found myself pacing mindlessly in the kitchen one day.
 The code was ready and it was time for a release.
 The loop was still there.